baturkey/buttonguard/Readme.md

 # Buttonguard

+Buttonguard is a JQuery plugin that makes users click a button twice to submit a form

-Requires
+## Requires
 * JQuery
 * JQuery UI

-Buttonguard is a JQuery plugin that makes users click a button twice to submit a form

 ## Options